It took 16 hours to read Trump's 940-page, foot-high bill aloud. Now the long debate begins

 A new analysis from the nonpartisan Congressional Budget office Sunday estimates the Senate bill would increase the deficit by nearly $3.3 trillion from 2025 to 2034, a nearly $1 trillion increase over the House-passed bill.
 It also found that 11.8 million more Americans would become uninsured by 2034 if the bill became law, more than with the House's approach.

-Republicans remain reluctant to give their votes, and their leaders have almost no room to spare, given their narrow majorities.
+Republican holdouts remain reluctant to give their votes, and their leaders have almost no room to spare, given their narrow majorities.
 Essentially, they can afford three dissenters in the Senate, with its 53-47 GOP edge, and about as many in the House, if all members are present and voting.
-House Speaker Mike Johnson, R-La. had sent his colleagues home for the weekend.
+House Speaker Mike Johnson, R-La., had sent his colleagues home for the weekend.

 In the end, Republicans Sen. Thom Tillis of North Carolina and Rand Paul of Kentucky opposed the motion to move ahead, joining all 47 Democrats.
 Trump noticed.